demisto/content-docs/docs/integrations/fetching-incidents.md

     events = query_events(query, start_time)
 ```

+## Fetch Limit
+An important parameter is the `Fetch Limit` parameter.
+Using this parameter the customer can enforce the maximum number of incidents to fetch per fetch command.
+In order to maintain optimal load on XSOAR we recommend enforcing a limit of 200 incidents per fetch.
+Notice that should a customer enter a larger number or a blank parameter the `Test` button should fail.

 ## Creating an Incident
 Incidents are created by building an array of incident objects.
 These object all must contain the ```name``` of the incident, when the incident ```occurred``` as well as the ```rawJSON``` for the incident.